tiffanyannhuey/StakOverflowClone/README.md

 # DBC Sinatra Overflow

-## Learning Competencies

-* Given a specification, implement an HTTP application that generates appropriate responses to requests using Sinatra or Rails

 ## Summary

 Let's get our feet wet building a substantial Sinatra application from the ground up: a [StackOverflow](http://stackoverflow.com) clone.